 The final report of the DOT Force was approved at the G-8 summit in July of 2001.
 The report had nine key recommendations which were labeled as the Genoa Plan of Action.
-This set of recommendations covered a lot of ground including policy development, connectivity, skills development, e-health, and Internet Governance to name a few.
-1 Some of them served as pillars to create new initiatives such as the e-government for development programme (PDF) and the UN ICT Task Force among several others.
+This set of recommendations covered a lot of ground including policy development, connectivity, skills development, e-health, and Internet Governance, to name a few.
+1 Some of them served as pillars to create new initiatives such as the e-government for development program (Doc) and the UN ICT Task Force among several others.

 Digital vs. Analog?